stefanGT44/Distributed-Peer-to-Peer-System-for-Computing-Fractals/README.md

 #### Real example:
 Seven nodes are active in the system and working on a triangle fractal. <br>
-The satus command returned the fractal region ID and number of iterations for each node. <br>
+The status command has returned the fractal region ID and number of iterations for each node. <br>
-In this example thanks to the region IDs we can see that Servent\[1\] is working on a subtriangle of the original triangle, and the rest six servents are working on the six remaining sub-subtriangles. <br><br>
+In this example thanks to the region IDs we can see that Servent\[1\] is working on a sub-triangle of the original triangle, and the rest six servents are working on the six remaining sub-sub-triangles. <br><br>
 ![Alt text](images/dedeasd.png?raw=true "")<br><br>

 After starting a square fractal concurrently, the job is rebalanced and now 3 nodes are working on 3 sub-triangles of the original triangle, and 4 nodes are working on the 4 sub-squares of the original square. <br><br>